Search events by

 Housing consideration is made for students ages fourteen to eighteen who reside at least forty miles away from Atherton, California.
 Space is limited.
 Accommodations are provided by a local hotel approximately five miles from the Menlo School campus.
 Students are chaperoned by Music@Menlo residential life staff, and transportation is provided between the hotel and the Menlo School campus.
 Cost per student is $3,900 and includes all meals.

 Rooms are double occupancy and students are grouped together based on age and gender.
-Because students are expected to attend almost all evening concerts and lectures over the course of the three-week festival, the schedule is very rigorous and intensive and may not be a good fit for every applicant (see daily schedule above).
+Because students are expected to attend almost all evening concerts and lectures over the course of the three-week festival, the schedule is very rigorous and intensive and may not be a good fit for every applicant (see daily schedule below).
 Deviations to the evening schedule are agreed upon by majority vote of the student resident group and subject to approval by the Resident Advisors and/or festival staff.
 Students are expected to yield to the majority wishes of the group when necessary.

 The festival does not provide a shuttle making multiple daily trips to and from the hotel.
 With few exceptions, Resident Advisors bring students to the festival campus in the morning and then bring them back to the hotel at the end of the evening.